ArshRai17/cool-anemone/content/about.md

 I identify and understand the user and business needs, enjoy working with designers and developers, and value the importance of communicating clearly and consistently using meaningful language.

-> Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity. <cite>Charles Mingus</cite>
+> Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity.
+Charles Mingus

-As a hobby, I create music and enjoying drinking Darjeeling tea.
-I live in Ottawa with my wonderful wife and one toddler.